10 Benefits of Wearing your Afro-textured Hair without Perms

 - With natural hair you get to wear many protective styles and not have massive breakage due to perms.

-- You get to spritz your hair with a water based moisturizer every 3-6 days, because Afro textured hair often gets dry compared to other hair types.
-Hydrating hair-moisturizers promote faster hair growth.
+- You get to spritz your hair with a water-based moisturizer every 3-6 days because Afro-textured hair often gets dry compared to other hair types.
+Herbal Hydrating hair-moisturizers promote faster hair growth.

 You'll be surprised of how many women actually have naturally curly hair, but they keep their hair straightened with perms, flat irons, or hot combs.
 Just because they are light skinned doesn't mean their natural hair is not of a curly texture.
 Sometimes we will never find out about multi-cultural women that have naturally curly hair.